labgm/SATIN/README.md

 # SATIN - Micro and Mini SATellite IdentificatioN tool
 - Satin is a command line tool for Mini and Microsatellite identification with many new features to optimize SSR prospection.
-It can be executed in Linux Terminal.
-It is very intuitive to use and only requires a fasta or a gbk to run.
+It can be executed in Linux Terminal and it is very intuitive to use and only requires a fasta or a gbk to run.

 # How to Install
 ## 1. Download SATIN’s folder.
 The executable main.py is the file the user should run in order to make SSR analysis, but it requires the supporting files of the folder to run the codes.

 1.1.
-The download of the folder can be done by clicking in “Code > Download Zip” at SATIN’s github page.
+You can download folder by clicking in “Code > Download Zip” at SATIN’s github page.

 ![image](https://github.com/labgm/SATIN_c/assets/101668229/faae9662-6651-4e5c-885a-e684230493ba)

 1.2.
-The download of the folder can also be downloaded through Linux Terminal by using git clone:
+You can also download the folder through Linux Terminal by using git clone:
 ```sh
 git clone https://github.com/labgm/SATIN.git
 ```

-## 2. Verify if the dependencies are installed are your computer.
+## 2. Verify if the dependencies are installed in your computer.
 Satin depends on those dependencies to run.

   2.1 Dependencies: